Aliases for ABCC6 Gene

 GeneCards Summary for ABCC6 Gene

 ABCC6 (ATP Binding Cassette Subfamily C Member 6) is a Protein Coding gene.
 Diseases associated with ABCC6 include Pseudoxanthoma Elasticum and Arterial Calcification, Generalized, Of Infancy, 2.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Photodynamic therapy-induced NFE2L2 (NRF2) survival signaling.
-GO annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
-An important paralog of this gene is ABCC1.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
+An important paralog of this gene is ABCC10.

 UniProtKB/Swiss-Prot for ABCC6 Gene